PHS has training facilities at Moorabbin & Gold Coast Airports

 How long will it take me?

-There is no definite answer to this question; the time taken to gain your licence depends on how long it takes you to complete your theory, and how often you fly.
+There is no definitive answer to this question; the time taken to gain your licence depends on how long it takes you to complete your theory, and how often you fly.
 The frequency that you fly can vary to suit you; it can be anywhere from once a fortnight, to twice a day – six days a week, depending on the availability of bookings, the weather conditions, and your availability.

 Due to our reputation and competitive prices, we are one of the busiest schools in Australia, therefore the more notice you give us of your booking requirements, the less likely you are to be disappointed.